01 of 03

 Highlight Your Home's Curb Appeal

 Even if it’s only a picture or two, don’t forget the exterior of your home.
 It’s an essential shot that will help to draw buyer interest.
 But just like the interiors, ensure that the exterior of your house is photographed in its best light.
-Remove cars if any from the driveway, and take shots in prime lighting conditions.
+Remove cars, if any from the driveway, and take shots in prime lighting conditions.
 While the best shots are taken during the day with full sun, partly cloudy skies can also make for beautiful pictures.

 Draw Attention to the Positive

 When taking photographs, accentuate the positives of your home like your designer kitchen or spacious bedrooms.
-Remember you want your home buyers to be wowed, so assess what areas of your house are “must see” and click pictures accordingly.
+Remember, you want your home buyers to be wowed, so assess what areas of your house are “must-see” and click pictures accordingly.
 Negatives such as a busy street view or tiny workspace can wait until buyers come for physical inspection.

-When trying to sell your house, taking pictures of your staged home is one of an essential step in drawing buyer interest.
+When trying to sell your house, taking pictures of your staged home is an essential step in drawing buyer interest.
 Thus, make sure to follow these staging tips to create the right first impression.